wllclngn/montauk/README.md

 - PRIME render offload support

 **Requirements:**
-- Runtime: `nvidia-utils` (provides `libnvidia-ml.so.1`).
-Montauk now loads NVML dynamically and does not require dev headers.
+- Runtime: `nvidia-utils` (provides `libnvidia-ml.so.1`). montauk now loads NVML dynamically and does not require dev headers.
 - Optional build: `cuda` headers if you opt-in to static NVML linkage via CMake.

 **Fallback Chain** (when NVML unavailable or insufficient):